Anjar, Lebanon

-Anjar (meaning "unresolved or running river"; عنجر / ALA-LC: ‘Anjar; also known as Hosh Mousa (حوش موسى / Ḥawsh Mūsá), is a town of Lebanon located in the Bekaa Valley.
+Anjar (meaning "unresolved or running river"; عنجر / ALA-LC: ‘Anjar), also known as Hawsh Mousa (حوش موسى / Ḥawsh Mūsá), is a town of Lebanon, near the Syrian border, located in the Bekaa Valley.
 The population is 2,400, consisting almost entirely of Armenians.
 The total area is about twenty square kilometers (7.7 square miles).

-In the summer, the population swells to 3,500, as members of the Armenian diaspora return to visit there.
-In the ancient world, it was known as Chalkis.
+Since 1984, the ruins of the Umayyad settlement of Anjar have been recognized by UNESCO as a World Heritage Site.

 History

-The town's foundation is normally attributed to the Umayyad caliph al-Walid I, at the beginning of the 8th century, as a palace-city.
-Syriac graffiti found in the quarry from which the best stone was extracted offer the year 714, and there are Byzantine and Syriac sources attributing the establishment of the town to Umayyad princes, with one Syriac chronicle mentioning Walid I by name, while the Byzantine chronicler Theophanes the Confessor recorded that it was Walid's son, al-Abbas, who started building the town in 709-10.
+The town's foundation is generally attributed to the Umayyad caliph al-Walid I, at the beginning of the 8th century, as a palace-city.
+Syriac graffiti found in the quarry from which the best stone was extracted offer the year 714, and Byzantine and Syriac sources attribute the establishment of the town to Umayyad princes, with one Syriac chronicle mentioning Walid I by name, while the Byzantine chronicler Theophanes the Confessor recorded that it was Walid's son, al-Abbas, who started building the town in 709–10.
 Historian Jere L. Bacharach accepts Theophanes' date.
 Although earlier materials were re-used, much of the city is built on virgin soil.

 After being abandoned in later years, Anjar was resettled in 1939 with several thousand Armenian refugees from the Musa Dagh area.
 Its neighborhoods are named after the six villages of Musa Dagh: Haji Habibli, Kebusiyeh, Vakif, Kheder Bek, Yoghunoluk and Bitias.
-Like much of Lebanon in the 1960s, the town prospered economically.

-After the start of the Lebanese civil war, the villagers started organising a local defense force in order to deter any hostile force coming from the surrounding Muslim villages, whose extremists saw the existence of a Christian village in the region as irritating.
-Soon, the village became known as a stronghold in the region, mainly because of its well-organized militia.
-During the civil war, Anjar was forced to make alliances and negotiate with several of the belligerents in order to maintain peace, most notably Syria.
-The Syrian Army chose Anjar as one of its main military bases in the Beqaa Valley and the headquarters of its intelligence services.
+During the civil war, the Syrian Army chose Anjar as one of its main military bases in the Beqaa Valley and the headquarters of its intelligence services.

 Following the civil war, Anjar started to rebuild economically.
 Many of its inhabitants immigrated to other countries, mainly to Europe, Canada, and the United States.
-Nevertheless, today Anjar is an example to many other entities in the region because of its low crime rate, reduced air pollution, and high living standards.
+Nevertheless, today Anjar is an example to many other entities in the region because of its low crime rate, reduced air pollution, and living standards.
 During the 2020 COVID-19 pandemic, the village rapidly imposed strict measures and set an example for the rest of the country.